ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 only because we've fixed several others.

-`Data.Dependent.Map` implements a kind of dictionary data structure that allows the type of values depend on the key, which is crucial for caching the result of queries, since each query may return a different type.
+`Data.Dependent.Map` implements a kind of dictionary data structure that allows the type of values to depend on the key, which is crucial for caching the result of queries, since each query may return a different type.

 `Data.Dependent.Map` is implemented as a clone of `Data.Map` from the